-Contact Nancy Kerr, Media Communication Program Director,
+Contact Nancy Kerr, Communication Program Director

-Champlain has taken a highly proactive position on cultivating this competency by ensuring that the College has embedded pioneering international learning across the curriculum.
+"Global Appreciation" has emerged as an essential competency employers seek.
+Champlain has taken a proactive approach to cultivating this competency by ensuring that international learning is embedded in the College's curriculum.

-Additionally, Champlain expects every student to engage in a study-abroad experience, and has designed the curriculum of our majors to support a semester of international study.
+Additionally, Champlain offers opportunities for every student to engage in a study-abroad experience.
+To that end, we designed the curriculum of our majors to support a semester of international study.
 What does this mean to you?
-You can study in another country, and even take an internship, and still graduate on time.
+You can study in another country, even complete an internship, and still graduate on time.

 Living and studying in another country will make you a more culturally aware citizen, and an internationally engaged and cross-culturally sensitive professional.